AMPP-Lab/lab-website-home/pages/team.md

 <h2 data-magellan-destination="Lab Alumni">Lab Alumni</h2>
 <a name="Lab Alumni"></a>

-{% include team_member member_name="Myles" full_name="Myles Boateng" bio='Myles Boateng (he/him) was a research assistant in the AMPP Lab from Fall 2022 to Spring 2023.
-He is pursuing his Master's Degree in Counseling at SMU.' image="/lab-website-home/assets/img/team/Myles.jpg"%}

 {% include team_member member_name="Creyton" full_name="Creyton Hunt" bio='Creyton Hunt (he/him) was a research assistant in the AMPP Lab from Spring 2022 to Spring 2024.
 He will be attending the University of Kansas School of Medicine in Fall 2024 following his graduation.' image="/lab-website-home/assets/img/team/Creyton.jpg"%}